rameau-fr/starter-hugo-academic/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "MC-Calib: A generic and robust calibration toolbox for multi-camera systems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- F Rameau
-- admin
+- J Park
-- Robert Ford
+- Oleksandr Bailo
+- In So Kweon

 # Author notes (optional)
-author_notes:
+#author_notes:
-- "Equal contribution"
+#- "Equal contribution"
-- "Equal contribution"
+#- "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""